mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 (just copy and paste all the code that's underneath "captive_portal:" into your new ESPHome device YAML.
-If you don't need MQTT comment out the "mqtt:" code block If you don't need Homeassistant comment out the "api:" code block it will be discovered by Home assistant upon restart, it looks like this:
+If you don't need MQTT comment out the "mqtt:" code block If you don't need Homeassistant comment out the "api:" code block

+If you keep the "api:" block active it will be discovered by Home assistant upon restart, it looks like this:

+The code runs smoother if you keep the debug level to INFO.

 ![Screenshot 2024-10-18 170221](https://github.com/user-attachments/assets/00b6da9a-1fe3-4be9-9083-7ba2df3a7ec5)